 BSc(Hons) Audio and Music Technology

-Develop advanced creative and technical skills and craft new technologies and practices on this leading JAMES accredited course.
+Develop advanced creative and technical skills and craft new technologies and practices on this leading course, accredited by Joint Audio Media Education Support (JAMES).

 Why study audio and music technology?